-PRIORITY PROJEC TS: LAND USE Project 2.1A) Develop small area land use plans for strategic nodes that promote principles including affordable housing, land conservation and improved walkability.
+PRIORITY PROJECTS: LAND USE

+Project 2.1A) Develop small area land use plans for strategic nodes that promote principles including affordable housing, land conservation and improved walkability.
 Projects 2.2 A and B) Pursue rezoning for greater density along key corridors and transit nodes and/or investigate creating new overlay district for greater density in areas with high levels of transit and amenities.
-Strategy 4.1A) Update the Land Use Ordinance to be consisent with the goals of the Comprehensive Plan Strategy 5.1) Increase the amount of land available for commercial and mixed-use development Strategy 5.2) Improve the development approval process to be more predictable and efficient while continuing to offer vibrant community participation 2025 Continue community involvement and develop land use and other recommendations for the small area that are consistent with the comprehensive plan.
-Draft zoning text for each of the key issues and solicit public input.
-Consider any map changes to accompany the zoning text changes.
-Plan for any needed infrastructure improvements such as roads, sidewalks, water infrastructure, etc. Make infratructure Determine ways to improve efficiency while ensuring com- munity input remains robust.
+Strategy 4.1A) Update the Land Use Ordinance to be consisent with the goals of the Comprehensive Plan Strategy 5.1) Increase the amount of land available for commercial and mixed-use development Strategy 5.2) Improve the development approval process to be more predictable and efficient while continuing to offer vibrant community participation Continue com- munity involve- ment and develop land use and other recommenda- tions for the small area that are consistent with the comprehen- sive plan.
+Draft zoning text for each of the key is- sues and solicit pub- lic input.
+Consider any map changes to accompany the zoning text chang- Plan for any needed infrastructure improve- ments such as roads, sidewalks, water infra- structure, etc. Determine ways to improve efficiency while ensuring com- munity input remains robust.
 Review and adopt first small area plan.
-Review and adopt changes to LUO. improvements based on available public and private resources.
-Develop time- lines and ways to reduce any ı Review and adopt zoning text and map changes. delays in the process.
-2024+ Begin second small area plan based on priorities.
-Continue community involvement and develop land use and other recommendations for the small area that are consistent with the comprehensive plan.
-Monitor implementation of the LUO changes.
-Provide education to the community on changes to the ordinance.
-Review progress of the comprehensive plan to determine whether there are additonal areas of the LUO that should be investi- gated for addition- al modifications.
-Adopt changes to development review process as a result of the review.
+Review and adopt changes to LUO. es.
+Review and adopt Make infratructure improvements based on available public and private resourc- es.
+Develop time- lines and ways to reduce any delays in the Begin second small area plan based on prior- ities.
+Monitor implemen- tation of the LUO changes.
+Provide education to the community on zoning text and map changes.
+Review progress of Adopt changes to development Continue com- munity involve- ment and develop land use and other recommenda- tions for the small area that are consistent with the comprehen- sive plan. changes to the ordinance. the comprehensive plan to determine whether there are additonal areas of the LUO that should be investi- gated for addition- al modifications. review process as a result of the review.